This article covers push reporting, which you can use to view and analyze the success of your push campaigns.

-Review this panel to see overall metrics such as how many messages have been sent to how many recipients, the primary conversion rate, and the total revenue generated by this message.
-You can also review your general settings from this page: Delivery Settings, Audience Settings, and Conversion Settings.
+Review this panel to see overall metrics such as the number of messages sent to the number of recipients, the primary conversion rate, and the total revenue generated by this message.
+You can also review delivery, audience, and conversion settings from this page.

 If you want to simplify your view, click Add/Remove Columns and clear any metrics as desired.
 By default, all metrics are displayed.

 Here is a breakdown of some key metrics you may see while reviewing your message performance.
 For the definitions of all push metrics, refer to the Report Metrics Glossary and filter by push.

 |The push notifications sent to these users were undeliverable.
 These users have been automatically unsubscribed from all future push notifications.
 See Bounced push notifications.

 |Instances in which a user opened your app by interacting directly with a push notification.

 |Instances including both Direct Opens and Influenced Opens in which the Braze SDK has determined, using a proprietary algorithm, that a push notification has caused a user to open the app.

 Even though Direct Opens and Influenced Opens include the word “opens”, they’re actually different metrics.
 Direct Opens refers to the direct opening of a push notification, as stated in the table above.
 Influenced Opens refers to the opening of an app, without opening a push notification within a specific time frame after receiving it.
 So, Influenced Opens refers to the app opens, not push notification opens.